amzn/computer-vision-basics-in-microsoft-excel/README.md

 Some mathematical understanding would be needed:  Those who won't know what weighted average is won't be able to follow much.
 Understanding of partial derivatives would be helpful but not required.
 Most complex mathematical concept used is [eigenvalues](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), but again the readers should be able to follow even if they do not know or remember the same.

-## Downloads
+## Instructions

-The Excel files, available below for downloading, are self-explanatory with notes inserted within.
+The crux of the material is in the Excel files (*.xlsx) available below for downloading.
+These are self-explanatory with notes inserted within.
 Please follow the sheets step-by-step.
+You may need to change zoom levels as per your monitor resolution.

 ![Screenshot of an Excel file](img/Hough-Transform-50p.jpg)

+### Software requirements

-The work was done using Excel 2016 on Windows; it should however open in other versions of Excel.
+The work was created using Excel 2016 on Windows; it should however open in other versions of Excel (tested with Excel 2007 on Windows).

-### Instructions
+While the files open in [LibreOffice](https://www.documentfoundation.org/) (tested in version 6.4.0.3 (x64)), it is slow to the level of being unusable.
+We have not tested in [Apache OpenOffice](https://www.openoffice.org/).

+### Relevant Excel Formula Options

 Before opening the Excel file(s), change Excel Formula Calculation to "Manual" since some calculations (Hough Transform specifically) are time-consuming (say an hour).
 Then trigger recalculation manually as per need.

 ![Excel Formulas, Change to Manual](img/Excel-Formulas-Change-to-Manual.jpg)